Meet the folks behind the scenes!

 Zach Powers

-Artistic Director
+Executive & Artistic Director

 Laura Spencer

-Laura has worked at the Center for over ten years, starting as a Night Receptionist and moving on to Office Manager and Program Manager.
+Laura has worked at the Center for fifteen years, starting as a Night Receptionist and moving on to Office Manager and Program Manager.
 Laura is the cofounder and former poetry editor of the literary journal Big Lucks.
 Her poetry and photography have appeared in publications including A capella Zoo, Cosmonauts Avenue, Everyday Genius, and Fifth Wednesday.
-A Massachusetts native, Laura graduated from Chester College of New England where she earned a B.A. in creative writing.
+A Massachusetts native, Laura graduated from Chester College of New England where she earned a BA in creative writing.
 Contact her about teaching at The Writer’s Center.